Estimated Project Budget -Last updated: January 2026

 💬 Common Questions

-Is Firebase free?
+Is Firebase free in 2026?
 Yes — Firebase has a free tier called the Spark Plan.
 But for production apps or scaling, you’ll need the Blaze Plan.

 Is Firebase expensive?
 It depends on your usage.
 Costs can rise with real-time listeners, large file storage, or high traffic, which is why estimating beforehand is smart.